Te Deseo Lo Mejor: Production

 The short is in Latin American Spanish and has the Latin American dub voice actors Humberto Vélez and Claudia Motta voicing Homer and Marge respectively.
 The short was also directed by David Silverman.
 It was written by Joel H. Cohen, Ryan Koh, Christine Nangle, and Al Jean.

 Prediction of Bad Bunny's phone incident

 The Simpsons is known for its "predictions", among other things.
 A video went viral on the internet in which Bad Bunny took the mobile phone of a fan who wanted to take a selfie with him and threw it into the water.
-In the movie Te Deseo Lo Mejor, animated Bad Bunny destroyed Homer's cell phone.
+In Te Deseo Lo Mejor, Bad Bunny destroys Homer's cell phone.

 Reception

 Rich Knight of CinemaBlend ranked Te Deseo Lo Mejor fifth of seven in their top of The Simpsons Disney+ shorts, stating "There's nothing special about the plot.
 But, there are some pretty funny gags in this one, like Homer walking through the hedges backward, which became a famous gif, and Bad Bunny (who is now also a pretty good wrestler), stomping on Homer's phone so that Homer and Marge reconcile.
 It's much funnier than it had to be, all things considered."